zvodd/rutorrent-webseed-download-plugin/readme.md

-ruTorrent Plugin to create a webseed only torrent.
+* __ruTorrent Plugin to create a webseed only torrent.__

-Adds a rightclick menu item to ruTorrent to download a webseed torrent.
+* __Adds a right-click menu item to ruTorrent for downloading a webseed torrent.__

 ### Webseed Torrents
-A webseed-only torrent is stripped of all tracker information and includes only a http "webseed".

 Useful for downloading a private torrent from a seedbox completely intact with out affecting download/seed ratios.
+The main reason for doing this is to facilitate downlading a completey intact folder stucture of the torrent and being able to use a local torrent client to do the last mile file transfer to you local machine, rather than using FTP or rSync.

+A webseed-only torrent is stripped of all tracker information and includes only a http(s) "webseed".
-The torrent client will just just be downloading directly from a http server (the seedbox itself).
+The local torrent client makes use of the web seed torrent by downloading files of the torrent, directly via http from your seedbox.

-**This means you need ruTorrent's downloads folder to be served over http.**  e.g. accessable by URL like `http://seedbox.example.com/downloads`
-However, the URL path does not need to be indexable (list folder contents).

-#### Caveats
+##### Caveats

+You should be VERY careful about who you share your webseed.torrent files with.
+THEY SHOULD NEVER BE SHARED PUBLICLY - as they contain a direct link to your private seedbox, (AND depending on your configuration, may contain Authetication Credentials - HTTP Auth username and password.)

 Webseed torrents can experience poor speeds in libtorrent based clients.
 Clients known to get good speeds are Deluge 2, [Aria2](https://aria2.github.io/), [uGet](http://ugetdm.com) with Aira2 backend, and also Free Download Manager for Windows.

+**Configuration requires ruTorrent's downloads folder to be served over http.**  e.g. accessable by URL like `http://seedbox.example.com/downloads`
+However, the URL path does not need to be indexable (list folder contents).

 ### Install